API Reference#

 The second type of Steiner points are used in creating quality tetra- hedral meshes of PLCs.
 These Steiner points are optional, while they may be necessary in order to improve the mesh quality or to conform the size of mesh elements.

-• order (int optional) – Controls whether TetGen creates linear tetrahedrals or quadradic tetrahedrals.
+• order (int, default: 2) – Controls whether TetGen creates linear tetrahedrals or quadradic tetrahedrals.
 Set order to 2 to output quadradic tetrahedrals.
-Default 2.

 Examples